 I am a ceramic artist living and working in East Sussex.
 I initially studied Psychology and worked in Further Education Colleges for 18 years.
-These experiences have inspired me to explore ways that craft and ceramics in particular, can investigate emotional and social issues and feelings that unite us as individuals.
+These experiences have inspired me to explore ways that craft and ceramics in particular, can investigate emotional and social issues.

 I completed my Masters in Craft at Brighton University in 2017.
 In 2019 I participated in the Craft Council’s Hothouse Programme and discovered my preference for making project based work to tell stories and communicate ideas.